 Our multiple-element arrangements consist of a combination of our product and service offerings that may be delivered at various points in time.
-For arrangements within the scope of the new revenue accounting guidance, a deliverable constitutes a separate unit of accounting when it has stand-alone value and there are no customer-negotiated refunds or return rights for the delivered elements.
+For arrangements within the scope of the multiple-deliverable guidance, a deliverable constitutes a separate unit of accounting when it has stand-alone value and there are no customer-negotiated refunds or return rights for the delivered elements.
 For multiple-element arrangements comprised only of hardware products and related services, we allocate revenue to each element in an arrangement based on a selling price hierarchy.
-The selling price for a deliverable is based on its VSOE, if available, TPE, if VSOE is not available, or ESP, if neither VSOE nor TPE is available.
+The selling price for a deliverable is based on its

+VSOE, if available, TPE, if VSOE is not available, or ESP, if neither VSOE nor TPE is available.
 The total transaction revenue is allocated to the multiple elements based on each element's relative selling price compared to the total selling price.

-The manner in which we account for multiple-element arrangements that contain only software and software-related elements remains unchanged by the new guidance.
-We allocate a portion of the total purchase price to the undelivered elements, primarily installation services, PCS, and training, using VSOE of fair value of the undelivered elements.
+The manner in which we account for multiple-element arrangements that contain only software and software-related elements was not affected by the amended multiple-deliverable guidance.
+We allocate a portion of the total purchase price to the undelivered elements, primarily installation services, PCS, consulting, and training, using VSOE of fair value of the undelivered elements.
 The remaining portion of the total transaction value is allocated to the delivered software, referred to as the residual method.
-If we are unable to establish VSOE for the undelivered elements are delivered.
+If we are unable to establish VSOE for the undelivered elements of the arrangement, revenue recognition is deferred for the entire arrangement until all elements of the arrangement are delivered.
 However, if the only undelivered element is PCS, we recognize the arrangement fee ratably over the PCS period.